All the latest about GCI events, research news and media appearances

 Future of Policing Symposium

-Since 2014, GCI has partnered with the Queensland Police Service to deliver the annual Future of Policing Symposium.
+From 2014 to 2019, GCI partnered with the Queensland Police Service to deliver the annual Future of Policing Symposium.
 The symposia are invitation-only events held to facilitate discussion, collaboration and networking between senior police leaders from around Australia and New Zealand, and local and international experts.

 Corrections Symposium